 Container Runtime Installation¶

-NodeZero requires a container runtime to operate.
-Docker and Podman are both supported.
+To run the NodeZero container, you need either Docker or Podman installed.
 Choose the runtime that best fits your environment.

 - Docker is recommended for Ubuntu- and Debian-based systems.